Preemptive Solving of Future Problems: Multitask Preplay in Humans and Machines

 What this work doesn't do.

 Tested on 2D environments with discrete tasks.
 Our results span gridworlds and 2D Minecraft.
-Whether the same mechanism scales to high-dimensional continuous control or to compositionally complex task structures (Habitat-class transfer) is the natural next step, but it's not what we showed.
+Whether the same algorithm scales to high-dimensional continuous control or to compositionally complex task structures — say, many interrelated tasks in unseen 3D homes — is the natural next step, but it's not what we showed.

 Behavioral evidence is consistent with preplay, not unique to it.
-Our behavioral predictions are derived from Multitask Preplay; the data is consistent with the algorithm.
-Other algorithms that share core properties (e.g., off-policy multi-goal value caching with TD-learning) may make similar predictions.
-The strongest part of the bridge claim is that Multitask Preplay alone matches both human path-reuse rates and the train/test cliff among the baselines we compared.
+Our behavioral predictions are derived from Multitask Preplay, and the data are consistent with those predictions.
+Other algorithms that share its core ingredient — off-policy multi-goal value caching with TD learning — may make similar predictions.
+What we can say: among the baselines we compared, Multitask Preplay alone matches both human path-reuse rates and the train/test cliff.

-Scaling there will lean on two corrections we developed along the way: off-task Q(λ) and conservative all-goals learning.
+Scaling to Habitat will lean on two corrections we developed along the way: off-task Q(λ) and conservative all-goals learning.
 They're what let us match the human data — and what we think will unlock Habitat-class transfer.

 Methods (for the technically curious)